How Do I Disposed of These items?

 Appliances

-Appliances such as washers, dryers, fridges, freezers, hot water heaters and stoves may be brought to CTS and ARL for recycling.
-No other scrap metals will be accepted and/or segregated as recycling by SWS, but may be accepted as refuse and disposed accordingly. *Refrigerators and freezers are accepted at CTS and ARL for an additional $23.00 charge, per each unit, which covers the removal of the CFCs (Freon).
+Appliances such as washers, dryers, refrigerators & freezers*, hot water heaters and stoves may be brought to CTS and ARL for recycling.
+No other scrap metals will be accepted and/or segregated as recycling by SWS, but may be accepted as refuse and disposed accordingly.

 Asbestos Waste